AerCap: Locations

 It has its headquarters in Dublin, and offices in Shannon, London, Dubai, Miami, Singapore, Amsterdam and Shanghai.
-It also has representative offices near the headquarters of largest aircraft manufacturers: Boeing in Seattle and Airbus in Toulouse.
+It also has representative offices near the operational headquarters of the world's two largest aircraft manufacturers, namely Boeing in Seattle and Airbus in Toulouse.

 History

 Aercap traces its history to one of the first aircraft leasing companies, Guinness Peat Aviation, founded in 1975 by Tony Ryan.
 In 1998, it became AERFI after a bailout from Texas Pacific Group.
 In 2000, it was acquired by Debis AirFinance, owned by Daimler Chrysler, for $750 million.

 In 2005, Debis AirFinance was acquired by affiliates of Cerberus Capital Management, and renamed AerCap.

 In 2006, the company set up AerVenture, a 50/50 joint venture with LoadAir/Al Fawares.
 In 2009, after its partners refused to fund a capital contribution, Waha Capital acquired a 50% stake and became partners with AerCap.

 In November 2006, the company became a public company via an initial public offering.

 In March 2010, the company acquired Genesis Lease at a discount to book value as a result of the financial crisis, following this transaction Paul Dacier and Michael Gradon joined the AerCap board.
 By 2013, the affiliates of Cerberus sold substantially all of their shares in the company.